 15. Donor-advised funds

 When I had a high income, I contributed to a donor-advised fund.
 I took an educated guess at what my lifetime charitable giving might be and donated it all during my highest income year.
 This allowed me to take a tax deduction when my marginal tax rate was at its highest.
+Instead of cash, I’d donate mutual fund shares with the largest unrealized gains.
 In the right circumstances, I advise clients to do the same.

 Summary

-If you made it this far, well done.
 With few exceptions, I do practice what I preach.
-But, just like everyone else, I make plenty of irrational and emotionally-triggered personal finance decisions that I later regret.
-We’re human.
+But, just like everyone else, I make my share of irrational and emotionally-triggered personal finance decisions that I later regret.
+We’re all humans.